-12.2 Report all of the following applicable items for both the machine direction and cross direction of the material tested.
+12.3 Report all of the following applicable items for both the machine direction and cross direction of the material tested.

-12.2.1 Average breaking force/unit width in N/m (lbf/in.) as tensile strength.
+12.3.1 Average breaking force/unit width in N/m [lbf/in.] as tensile strength and the pre-tension force applied to each specimen as a percentage of the breaking force for that specimen.

-12.2.2 Average elongation at specified force in percent.
+12.3.2 Average elongation at specified force in percent.

-12.2.3 If requested, the average initial or secant modulus in N/m (lbf/in.).
-For secant modulus, state that portion of the force - elongation curve used to determine the modulus, that is, 0 to $10\,\%$ elongation, reported as $10\,\%$ secant modulus.
-Other portions of the force - elongation curve can be reported as requested.
+12.3.3 If requested, the average initial or secant modulus in N/m [lbf/in.].
+For secant modulus, state that portion of the force-elongation curve used to determine the modulus, that is, 0 to 10 % elongation, reported as 10 % secant modulus.
+Other portions of the force-elongation curve can be reported as requested.

-12.2.4 If requested, the average breaking toughness (work-to-break per unit surface area) in J/m(in·lbf/in.).
+12.3.4 If requested, the average breaking toughness (workto-break per unit surface area) in J/m2 [in·lbf/in.2].
 Report the method of calculation.

-- 12.2.5 If requested, the standard deviation, coefficient of variation, or both, of any of the properties. - 12.2.6 If requested, include a force elongation curve as part of the report. - 12.2.7 Condition of specimen (dry or wet). - 12.2.8 Number of specimens tested in each direction. - 12.2.9 Make and model of testing machine. - 12.2.10 Size of jaw faces used. - 12.2.11 Type of padding used in jaws, modification of specimens gripped in the jaws, or modification of jaw faces, if used. - 12.2.12 Full scale force range used for testing. - 12.2.13 Any modification of procedure (see 5.2).
+12.3.5 If requested, the standard deviation, coefficient of variation, or both, of any of the properties.

+12.3.6 If requested, include a force-elongation curve as part of the report.

+12.3.7 Condition of specimen (dry or wet).

+12.3.8 Number of specimens tested in each direction.

+12.3.9 Make and model of testing machine.

+12.3.10 Size of jaw faces used.

+12.3.11 Type of padding used in jaws, modification of specimens gripped in the jaws, or modification of jaw faces, if used.

+12.3.12 Full-scale force range used for testing.

+12.3.13 Any modification of procedure (see 5.2).

-13. Precision and Bias (Note 7) 4
+13. Precision and Bias (Note 6)4

-- 13.1 Precision-The precision of this test method of testing wide width strip tensile properties is being established. - 13.2 Bias-The true value of wide width strip tensile properties of geotextiles can only be defined in terms of a specific test method.
-Within this limitation, the procedures in Test Method D 4595 has no known bias.
+13.1 Precision-The precision of this method of testing wide-width strip tensile properties is being established.

+13.2 Bias-The true value of wide-width strip tensile properties of geotextiles can only be defined in terms of a specific test method.
+Within this limitation, the procedures in Test Method D4595/D4595M has no known bias.